TheMadDodger/GloryECS/README.md

 ### TODO
 GloryECS is currently missing the systems part of an ECS, which allows you to interact with your components.
 This will be added soon!
+The library allows multiple of the same components on the same entity, but there is no way to limit this nor is there a way to get a duplicate component.

 ## GloryReflect
 GloryReflect is a custom macro based reflection library, tailored for the Glory Game Engine, but can be used in any project.